JHudd435/nameCreator/README.md

 Open powershell window in folder

 Run <i>python nameCreatorCLI.py generate --help</i>

-Or put the script in python Scripts folder.
+Or put the script in python Scripts folder and run <i>nameCreatorCLI --help</i> from any location